vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 5. TANTRASĀRA.

-6. TANTRA VAȚA DHĀNIKĀ.
+6. TANTRA VAṭA DHĀNIKĀ.

 These two, as their names imply, are the summaries of the Tantrāloka.
 The last is a briefer summary than the first.
 It is like a seed of the huge tree of the Tantrāloka.

-AUTHORSHIP OF THE TANTRA VAȚA DHĀNIKĀ.
+AUTHORSHIP OF THE TANTRA VAṭA DHĀNIKĀ.

 Jayaratha quotes two verses from the Tantra Vata Dhānikā in his commentary on the Tantrāloka Ah.
 II, s.
 2, without mentioning the name of the author.
 This was thought by M. M. Mukundarāma Sāstrī to be sufficient reason to attribute this work to another Abhinava of the same name.
 He says in a foot note to his edition of the work under discussion :